radiac/nanodjango/docs/contributing.rst

 * Commit your changes on your fork.
 * Push your branch to your fork.
 * Open a PR:

     * If you see a button to submit a PR based on this fork on the main page of your fork, you can click that button.
-    * If you don't see that button on your fork's main page, click the branches dropdown and click on the relevant branch.
+    * If you don't see that button on your fork's main page, click the dropdown showing all your branches and click on the relevant branch.
-* Fill out the pull request, making sure it's going to submit your fork to the upstream repository.
+* Fill out the pull request, making sure it's going to submit your fork's branch to the upstream repository.

 Merging upstream changes to your fork
 =====================================